 The load restrictions do not affect pedestrians, bicycles, cars, and typical passenger vehicles.
 List of restricted bridges.
 PDF

 There will be no change to speed limits.

 The county had an active seismic upgrade program for bridges from 1992 to 2006.
 Most of the improvements that could be done to strengthen older bridges was done at that time.
 However, engineers will evaluate critical bridges that may need weight restrictions to determine if additional strengthening could be performed.

 Truck companies and agencies can request the county to review specific delivery trucks for an over legal load moving permit for deliveries to dead end or otherwise inaccessible areas.
-Click HERE for more details.
+More about overlegal load permits.

 Many vehicles like school buses, fire engines and ambulances are still allowed depending on their weight and the loads they carry.
 The county is working with each fire district to make sure that fire vehicles can reach destinations.
-Truck companies and agencies can email the county at email@example.com with questions and requests about specific bridges.
+Truck companies and agencies can email the county at firstname.lastname@example.org with questions and requests about specific bridges.
 Inquiries should include information about truck weights, including the weight of any loads, and information on how the vehicle distributes the weight (spacing between each axles and loads on each axle).
 If the truck, fully loaded, exceed legal loads or posted load signs, companies or agencies can apply for “over legal load” permits.
-Click HERE for more details.
+More about overlegal load permits.